 Who isn’t looking for faster cloud data migrations?
 What about smarter cloud data tiering?

-At Komprise our mission is smarter, faster data management – manage data across any file and object without proprietary interfaces – no stubs, no agents, use open standards, deliver native data access everywhere.
+At Komprise our mission is smarter, faster unstructured data management – manage data across any file and object storage without proprietary interfaces – no stubs, no agents, use open standards, deliver native data access everywhere.
 We want our customers to be able to analyze, mobilize, and manage unstructured data at any scale across their storage and clouds – without lock-in.

 So, why do enterprise IT organizations, who are facing the challenges of massive data volume growth and shrinking budgets, think their only option is to buy more storage when they reach capacity?
 Consider this:

-- 70% of data in most enterprise organizations is cold and has not been accessed in months, yet this data sits on expensive storage and consumes the same backup resources as hot data.
+- 70% of data in most enterprise organizations is cold data and has not been accessed in months, yet this data sits on expensive storage and consumes the same backup resources as hot data.

 - 60% of the storage budget is not really spent on storage.
 It’s spent on secondary copies of data for data protection – backups, backup software licenses, replication, and disaster recovery.
 (IDC)

 But, isn’t cloud storage the answer?
-Consider this:

 - 50% of the 175 zettabytes of data worldwide in 2025 will be stored in public cloud environments.
 (IDC)